Spring (device): History

 Simple non-coiled springs have been used throughout human history, e.g. the bow (and arrow).
 In the Bronze Age more sophisticated spring devices were used, as shown by the spread of tweezers in many cultures.
 Ctesibius of Alexandria developed a method for making springs out of an alloy of bronze with an increased proportion of tin, hardened by hammering after it was cast.

 Coiled springs appeared early in the 15th century, in door locks.
 The first spring-powered clocks appeared in that century and evolved into the first large watches by the 16th century.

 In 1676 British physicist Robert Hooke postulated Hooke's law, which states that the force a spring exerts is proportional to its extension.

 On March 8, 1850, John Evans, Founder of John Evans' Sons, Incorporated, opened his business in New Haven, Connecticut, manufacturing flat springs for carriages and other vehicles, as well as the machinery to manufacture the springs.
-Evans was a Welsh blacksmith and springmaker who emigrated to the United States in 1847, John Evans' Sons became "America's oldest springmaker" which continues to operate today.
+Evans was a Welsh blacksmith and springmaker who emigrated to the United States in 1847, John Evans' Sons became "America's oldest springmaker" and continues to operate today.